Factland/ic-factland/backup/backup_restore.md

 }
 ```

 The low level backup and restore javascript is also available in the [Factland](https://factland.org) [github repo](https://github.com/Factland/ic-factland).
 Backup and restore operates on one megabyte blocks.
-In order to make this relatively fast the backup uses queries and the restore can compare a modified image to an original image, restoring only the block which have been changed.
+In order to make this relatively fast the backup uses queries and the restore can compare a modified image to an original image, restoring only the blocks which have been changed.